 With a population of eight million people projected by 2050, Melbourne will soon overtake Sydney as the biggest city in Australia—one of the world’s most urbanised countries.
 And typical of Australian urban areas, Melbourne has low levels of population density.
-The current population of 4.8 million people cover an area of approximately 2,000 square kilometers.
-That’s 2,400 people per square kilometer compared to 10,430 people per square kilometer for New York City, for example.
+The current population of 4.8 million people cover an area of approximately 2,000 square kilometres.
+That’s 2,400 people per square kilometre compared to 10,430 people per square kilometre for New York City, for example.

 This preference for low density living is appealing for some residents but it also creates some challenges, including the efficient provision of services like utilities, and a larger physical footprint—which means ever more natural vegetation needs to be cleared or farmland lost for a growing human population.

 Changes in urban form within that footprint are also contributing to the decline of Melbourne’s urban forest.
 A trend towards building larger houses on smaller greenfield lots in new suburbs, and urban infill in established urban areas, has led to reduced lawn and garden size and increased impervious surfaces like paved areas and roofs.

 On top of all this, the changing climate brings higher temperatures—especially in urban areas—and lower rainfall, making it harder for trees in urban areas to thrive.